chakrateja70/Agentic-RAG-Chatbot/README.md

    ```
    The UI will be available at: http://localhost:8501

+## 🏗️ Architecture Viewer

+The application includes an interactive architecture viewer accessible through the Streamlit UI:

+- **📊 View Architecture Button**: Click to view the complete system architecture
+- **Interactive Diagrams**: Detailed visual representation of the multi-agent system
+- **Technical Details**: Component descriptions, data flows, and MCP protocol examples
+- **Performance Metrics**: System capabilities and scalability information

+Access the architecture viewer by:
+1. Starting the Streamlit UI: `python run_ui.py`
+2. Clicking the "🏗️ View Architecture" button in the main interface
+3. Or using the "📊 View Architecture & Workflow" button in the sidebar

 ## 📚 Supported Document Formats

 - **PDF** (.pdf) - Research papers, reports, manuals